Frequently Asked Questions

 have a number of questions about the process and your rights and options.

-To better serve the people of our community, The Law Firm of Wayne F.
+To better serve the people of our community, The King Law Firm is proud

 Why do I need a divorce lawyer?